 - The front end’s manuals should be mentioned in

 and the online manuals should be linked to from

 - Any old releases or CVS repositories of the front end, before its

-inclusion in GCC, should be made available on the GCC FTP site
+inclusion in GCC, should be made available on the GCC web site at

 - The release and snapshot script maintainer-scripts/gcc_release